linkyard/docker-kubectl/README.md

-# docker-kubectl
-Kubectl and some related tools.
+# Docker Image With Kubectl and some other Tooling

+Based on alpine.

+Included are:
+- kubectl
+- jq
+- curl